takumiao13/js-wheels/packages/cancel-token/README.md

 CancelToken
 ===========

-cancel a promise by `CancelToken`.
+Cancel a promise by `CancelToken`.

 ## API
 ```js